-We had begun in person visits at Stony Mountain before Christmas, however after a few weeks have one person who has moved from Quixote House to the Quixote House suite and now holds the position of Quixote House and Massie House Manager.
+Quixote House continues to be a place of joy and kindness and a safe space for men to live.
+We have one person who has moved from Quixote House to the Quixote House suite and now holds the position of Quixote House and Massie House Manager.
 What a gift and blessing it is to work alongside Scott as he continues to bring wisdom, a listening ear and care for all the men he lives with.
 Quixote House continues to be full with the same folks we told you about in our winter newsletter.
 A wonderful home of stability and warmth.